The Myakkahatchee Creek Environmental Park in North Port (6968 Reisterstown Road) needs the help of volunteers to help clean up what Hurrica...

 OUR ACCOMPLISHMENTS TO DATE

 As shown on North Port's Future Land Use Map below, currently there are no designated conservation land areas within any North Port neighborhoods, and none are presently planned.
+This is also true in our neighboring cities in towns such as Harbour Heights and Port Charlotte.

 North Port and our surrounding areas are composed of a diverse range of natural communities, often referred to as habitat: scrub, scrubby flatwoods, mesic hammocks, mesic (pine) flatwoods and freshwater wetlands, that are experiencing daily alteration or destruction as a result of development.

-Conservation of vacant land amidst development preserves wildlife habitat, threatened and/or endangered species and biodiversity; maintains scenic landscape for people; helps reduce flooding; helps filter water/improve water quality; and maintains the tree canopy and native vegetation that serve as filters for our air.
+Conservation of undeveloped land amidst development preserves wildlife habitat, threatened and/or endangered species and biodiversity; maintains scenic landscape for people; helps reduce flooding; helps filter water/improve water quality; and maintains the tree canopy and native vegetation that serve as filters for our air.

 Conserving land increases property values near these greenspaces too.